PROJECT:

 Comprehensive Study

-Preliminary data shows an increase in specific conductance in Kids Creek during winter months.
-These results have prompted the Michigan Department of Environment, Great Lakes and Energy to conduct a comprehensive chloride monitoring study on surface water and groundwater in the Kids Creek watershed.
-Monitoring will consist of monthly chloride sampling and other measurement along with snowmelt response sampling in the winter months.
+Preliminary monitoring data showed an increase in conductivity in Kids Creek during winter months, prompting the Michigan Department of Environment, Great Lakes and Energy in 2022-2023 to conduct a comprehensive study on surface water and groundwater in the watershed.

 Elk River Chain of Lakes

-Preliminary findings of increased specific conductance in Kids Creek encouraged The Watershed Center to evaluate whether elevated chloride levels are found throughout the entire Grand Traverse Bay watershed.
-While real-time monitoring stations are expensive and require a certain level of expertise to operate, specific conductance monitoring probes are quick, low cost, easy to use, and can be deployed in multiple locations.
-Using these probes, trained volunteers began collecting reliable baseline data from numerous locations in the Elk River Chain of Lakes in 2023.
-This will give us a preliminary look into the potential impacts of road salt in the watershed.
+Preliminary findings of increased conductivity in Kids Creek encouraged The Watershed Center to evaluate whether elevated chloride levels are found throughout the entire Grand Traverse Bay watershed.
+While real-time monitoring stations are expensive and require a certain level of expertise to operate, conductivity monitoring probes are quick, low cost, easy to use, and can be deployed in multiple locations.
+Using these probes, trained volunteers collected baseline data from numerous locations in the Elk River Chain of Lakes in 2023.
+This study indicates that chloride is not elevated at the locations sampled at this time.
+We intend to repeat this study in 2028.

 We protect the water you love.